SatelliteGear/RoomTracker-PROTOTYPE-frontbackend-test/README.md

 - **Styling**: Modern CSS with gradients, flexbox, and grid
 - **Communication**: Fetch API for HTTP requests

-This prototype validates that your frontend and backend are working and connected correctly, providing a foundation for building more complex web services.
+This prototype validates that the frontend and backend are working and connected correctly, providing the foundation to build the room availability tracker.